burnished-edge/spec-master/README.md

 This guide provides technical instructions for configuring source documents, adjusting code-level text formatting, navigating the HTML Spec Section Manager web dashboard, and executing the end-user workflow.

+> **PREREQUISITE:** You must have Python installed for this tool to work.
+Python is available for install from Software Center.

 ## Document Setup and Formatting

 To utilize the database-driven spec system, individual specification files must be configured correctly before compiling the layout.